SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 1. Ranged
     * Base ability might be a gravity trap that is enhanced by the subclasses
+    * A second base ability could be a spreadshot with a "rain of arrows" alternate skill

     1. Sniper
         * High damage, crit-focused